vasanthsathya/omnia/docs/source/Troubleshooting/KnownIssues/Common/Provision.rst

 **Resolution**: Perform the following steps:

-    1. Delete the failed node from the db using ``delete_node.yml`` playbook utility.
+    1. Delete the failed node from using ``delete_node.yml`` playbook utility.
 For more information, `click here <../../../OmniaInstallGuide/Maintenance/deletenode.html>`_.
     2. Re-provision the node by re-running the ``discovery_provision.yml`` playbook.